Madhan-Git07/Assignment_5_GitHub/README.md

 ## Results

-•Best Model: Logistic Regression with an accuracy of 91.69%.
+Best Model: Logistic Regression with an accuracy of 91.69%.

-Insights:
+**Insights:**
 • Mental health issues were slightly more prevalent than physical health issues in the dataset.
 • Sleep time and BMI variability indicated opportunities for further research into lifestyle factors and health outcomes.
 • Class imbalance required targeted strategies like SMOTE and adjusted class weights.